American bison were once hunted to near extinction. Only 1,000 remained in 1890, down from 30 million bison less than a century earlier.

 The oldest national park is Yellowstone, Wyoming, founded in 1872.

 Thomas Jefferson would greet White House guests in his robe and slippers.

 Statistically, the deadliest job in America is… President.
-Of the 45 men who’ve held the post, four have been assassinated in office—a rate of roughly 9 percent (or about one in ten) killed on the job.
+Four of the 45 men who have held the post have been assassinated in office—roughly 9 percent (or about one in ten) killed on the job.